Why does the U.S. Department of Agriculture (USDA) need submachine guns?

 No one knows exactly how many federal regulatory criminal provisions are scattered throughout the federal code, but some legal experts estimate that the number may be as high as 300,000, with hundreds more regulatory criminal laws passed at the federal level every year.

-“We’ve seen this reaction from Congress that every problem deserves a criminal remedy,” said Tiffany Joslyn, counsel at the National Association for Criminal Defense Lawyers (NACDL).
+“We’ve seen this reaction from Congress that every problem deserves a criminal remedy,” said Tiffany Joslyn, counsel at the National Association for Criminal Defense Lawyers.

-But as the federal code becames more and more prolific, the criminal statutes passed by Congress authorized agencies’ OIGs to create means to enforce the law, such as SWAT teams and armed criminal investigators.
-The statutes also allowed the OIGs to write the copious additional regulations required to make the laws a reality.
+But as the federal code becomes more and more prolific, the criminal statutes passed by Congress authorized agencies’ inspector generals to create means to enforce the law, such as SWAT teams and armed criminal investigators.
+The statutes also allowed inspector generals to write the copious additional regulations required to make the laws a reality.

 Members of the public are increasingly encountering the law enforcement officers and tactical teams who enforce these regulatory statutes.

-More recently, in April, the US Supreme Court agreed to decide whether a Florida fisherman, John Yates, violated the 2002 Sarbanes-Oxley Act, a post-Enron anti-shredding statute, by throwing three undersized fish from his boat back into the Gulf of Mexico.
-The NACDL filed an amicus brief supporting Yates, arguing his prosecution is an example of unconstitutional executive expansion of federal law.
+More recently, in April, the U.S. Supreme Court agreed to decide whether a Florida fisherman, John Yates, violated the 2002 Sarbanes-Oxley Act, a post-Enron anti-shredding statute, by throwing three undersized fish from his boat back into the Gulf of Mexico.
+The Criminal Defense Lawyers filed an amicus brief supporting Yates, arguing his prosecution is an example of unconstitutional executive expansion of federal law.

 Joslyn contended that the creation of these criminal statutes and the process for their enforcement doesn’t make sense and serves only to convolute the federal code with unnecessary criminalization of offenses that really should be punishable by civil fines.

-“If the conduct [in question] is so egregious that it needs to be addressed criminally then the agency would typically have to go to the FBI or the [US] Marshalls and get them involved,” Joslyn told Truthout.
+“If the conduct [in question] is so egregious that it needs to be addressed criminally, than the agency would typically have to go to the FBI or the [U.S.] Marshalls and get them involved,” said the Criminal Defense Lawyers’s Joslyn.
 “But the FBI may not be interested because the conduct at issue is actually not that big a deal, so them getting their own police force, their own militia, is essentially their way of making their agency and their regulation tougher and stronger and enforceable criminally.”

 It’s a problem that is only beginning to be addressed by lawmakers: The Over-Criminalization Task Force within the House Judiciary Committee met for the first time last year.
-The task force has held hearings on issues like the erasure of the criminal intent requirement in federal criminal law (many federal criminal laws lack the mens rea (guilty mind) requirement by which prosecutors must prove a defendant intended to break the law), the redundancy of state law in the federal code, mass incarceration, mandatory minimum sentences and widespread regulatory criminalization.
+The task force has held hearings on issues like the erasure of the criminal intent requirement in federal criminal law, the redundancy of state law in the federal code, mass incarceration, mandatory minimum sentences and widespread regulatory criminalization.

 The task force is set to have a hearing this month on the consequences of conviction, including the legal barriers faced by those convicted, generalized discrimination and social stigma.
-The NACDL recently released a lengthy report on the subject.
+The Criminal Defense Lawyers recently released a lengthy report on the subject.

 The Government Accountability Office hasn’t conducted a survey on federal civilian law enforcement functions since 2006.
 In that survey, there were more than 25,000 law enforcement officers reported working in government agencies outside of traditional crime-fighting departments.
 Among the smaller agencies, 3,812 criminal investigators were counted.